dbca-wa/wastd/docs/specification.rst

 or management actions (e.g. boating exclusion zones) with turtle population metrics (e.g. number of boat strikes).

-There haven't been any ministerial inquiries yet, but we assume they could ask e.g.:
+There haven't been any ministerial inquiries about turtle strandings yet, but we assume they could ask e.g.:

 * How many `boat strikes to turtles <https://strandings.dpaw.wa.gov.au/admin/observations/animalencounter/?cause_of_death__exact=boat-strike&taxon__exact=Cheloniidae>`_ have been recorded?
 * How many turtle strandings happened `in 2016 <https://strandings.dpaw.wa.gov.au/admin/observations/animalencounter/?encounter_type__exact=stranding&taxon__exact=Cheloniidae&when__year=2016>`_?
-* How many turtle strandings happened in the `80 Mile Beach MPA <https://strandings.dpaw.wa.gov.au/admin/observations/animalencounter/?encounter_type__exact=stranding&taxon__exact=Cheloniidae&where=3>`_?
+* How many turtle strandings happened within the `80 Mile Beach MPA <https://strandings.dpaw.wa.gov.au/admin/observations/animalencounter/?encounter_type__exact=stranding&taxon__exact=Cheloniidae&where=3>`_?

 These examples show only a few out of many possible combinations of search filters.
 All results can be exported to spreadsheets for further analysis.